Chart Color Schemes

 The educational profile of East Cannington exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally, with university qualification rates at 35.5% among residents aged 15+, surpassing the WA average of 27.9% and the SA4 region's rate of 29.9%.
-Bachelor degrees are most prevalent at 23.7%, followed by postgraduate qualifications (9.8%) and graduate diplomas (2.0%).
-Vocational credentials are also prominent, with 29.6% of residents aged 15+ holding such qualifications – advanced diplomas account for 10.9% and certificates for 18.7%.
+The area's educational profile is notable regionally with university qualification rates of 35.5% among residents aged 15+, surpassing both the Western Australia average of 27.9% and the SA4 region's rate of 29.9%.
+Bachelor degrees are the most prevalent at 23.7%, followed by postgraduate qualifications (9.8%) and graduate diplomas (2.0%).
+Vocational credentials are also prominent, with 29.6% of residents aged 15+ holding such qualifications - advanced diplomas account for 10.9% while certificates make up 18.7%.

 Frequently Asked Questions - Education